Loading

 How long does a water pump last on a van?

-• Quality of the Water Pump: Higher-quality pumps tend to last longer than cheaper alternatives.
+• Quality of the Water Pump: Higher-quality water pumps made with durable materials tend to last longer than cheaper, lower-quality alternatives.

-• Steam from the Engine: If you see steam rising from the engine bay, it could be a sign of overheating due to a malfunctioning water pump.
+• Overheating Engine: If the engine temperature rises unexpectedly, it could be a sign of a malfunctioning water pump.

 Is it worth fixing a water pump on a car?